-- 1) All injuries, accidents, and near misses should be recorded on an Incident/Accident Form, which is turned in at the end of the course to the Field Operations Support and Permit Coordinator. - 2) Serious accidents and near misses should be reported, as soon as possible, to the DRM.
+- All injuries, accidents, and near misses should be recorded and submitted via the digital Incident/Accident Form.
+This form is submitted to the FRM and Field Operations. - Incident/Accident reporting best practices stress the need for instructors to record the objective sequence of events.
+Please follow guidelines. - Serious accidents and near misses should be reported, as soon as possible, to the FRM.